louismn/The_hacking_news/README.md

 # README
 Réalisé par
-Louis Martin du Nord @Louismn
+Louis Martin du Nord
 Priscille de la Tour @Pris

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+#Requirements
    Ruby version : 2.5.1
    Ruby on Rails : 5.2.1

-AIM of the APP

-This is the database side to our rails application The hacking news, which aims to be a dashboard where users can create and comment articles.
+This is the database side to our rails application The hacking news, which aims to become later a dashboard where users can create and comment articles.

-They can also comment comments!
+They will also be able to comment comments!

-To run the app you just have to do the Bundle install to install the gems from the Gemfile.
+To run the app you just have git clone the this repositiry and do the bundle install to install the gems from the Gemfile.

+#Contents

+We created 3 models, which each contains 1 table as follows:

+A model Lien for which each link has a user
+Table liens:
+-> user
+-> lien

+A model AComment in which we link each lien with its comments Table a_comments
+-> a_comment
+-> lien_id

+A model BComment in which we link each primary comment (AComment) to its sub²comment (BComment) Table b_comments
+-> b_comment
+-> a_comment_id